EthanJamesLew/saw-script/doc/manual/manual.md

 # Symbolic Execution

-Analysis of Java and LLVM within SAWScript relies heavily on *symbolic execution*, so some background on how this process works can help with understanding the behavior of the available built-in functions.
+Analysis of Java, LLVM, and MIR within SAWScript relies heavily on *symbolic execution*, so some background on how this process works can help with understanding the behavior of the available built-in functions.